NitishM2022/MochaCompiler/docs/architecture/ssa-elimination.md

 # SSA Elimination Internals

+## The Essence of SSA Elimination

+The essence of SSA Elimination is **translating hypothetical merges back into physical data movement**.
+While Phi nodes are mathematically beautiful for optimization, hardware doesn't understand them.
+This phase bridges the gap by injecting explicit `Mov` instructions onto the CFG edges.
+The true complexity is resolving "parallel copy" problems—when multiple Phi nodes in a block depend on each other's values in cycles (e.g., swapping two variables).
+The allocator must untangle these simultaneous logical copies into a safe, sequential execution order without clobbering data.

 This pass removes phi nodes by translating merge semantics into explicit edge-local copy code.

 Primary file: `compiler/src/ir/regalloc/SSAElimination.java`